-During the MOP/RMP term overburden will continue to be placed in an Overburden Emplacement to the east of the active mining area open cuts before eventually being placed behind the advancing open cuts (Plan 3).
+During the MOP/RMP term overburden will continue to be placed in the Eastern Out-of-Pit Overburden Emplacement located to the east of the active mining area open cuts before eventually being placed behind the advancing open cuts (Plans 3A and 3B).
 As part of the planned routine mining operations, overburden will then also be placed behind the advancing mining operation to permit the extraction of coal.
 Overburden will generally be removed using truck and shovel methods.

-As described in Section 7.2.2, to facilitate the more rapid establishment of the final landform profiles, MACH Energy will generally construct the outer batters of the eastern face of the Overburden Emplacement in 10 metre (m) lifts that also facilitate the construction of more variable compound final landform slopes.
+As described in Section 7.2.2, to facilitate the more rapid establishment of the final landform profiles, MACH Energy will generally construct the outer batters of the eastern face of the Eastern Out-of-Pit Overburden Emplacement in 10 m lifts that also facilitate the construction of more variable compound final landform slopes.